BattlePlugins/WorldEditUtil/README.md

 ---
 An interface between different versions of WorldEdit/WorldGuard.

-The problem is that if you build your project against WE/WG v5, then at runtime, your plugin will fail if the server is running WE/WG v6 (and vice-versa).
+The problem is that if you build your project against an incompatible WE/WG version, then at runtime, your plugin will fail if the server is running a later WE/WG version (and vice-versa).

 The solution is to interface with WorldEdit/WorldGuard abstractly and let the specific implementation vary at runtime:

-The WorldEditUtil project allows BattleArena to be backwards compatible with WorldEdit v5 & v6
+The WorldEditUtil project allows BattleArena to be backwards compatible with WorldEdit v5, v6 & v7

 ```java